kortix-ai/agentpress/README.md

 5. Thread Viewer

-Run the thread viewer to view messages of threads in a stylisedweb UI:
+Run the thread viewer to view messages of threads in a stylised web UI:
 ```bash
 streamlit run agentpress/thread_viewer_ui.py
 ```